 Trump At Lincoln Memorial Concert: 'You're Not Forgotten Anymore'

-President-elect Donald Trump kicked off his inaugural festivities on Thursday evening with a concert at the Lincoln Memorial, promising to unify the country, but also reflecting on his unlikely election.
+President-elect Donald Trump kicked off his inaugural festivities on Thursday evening with a concert at the Lincoln Memorial, promising to unify the country but also reflecting on his unlikely election.

 "This journey began 18 months ago.
 I had something to do with it, but you had much more to do with it than I did," Trump said.
 "I'm the messenger.
 I'm just the messenger."